granttnarg/deploy-fruit-classification-api/README.md

 - **Google Cloud Run**: Logs only to stdout for Cloud Logging integration (auto-detected via `K_SERVICE` env var)
 - **Log Content**: Prediction results, confidence scores, timing data, image metadata, and quality flags for low-confidence predictions

+## Model Training

+The `notebooks/` directory contains the complete training pipeline showing how the ResNet-18 model was fine-tuned on the fruit dataset.
+The notebook demonstrates transfer learning, WandB experiment tracking, and saves both the fine-tuned model and baseline model artifacts that the API uses.

 ## Development

 ### Project Structure